 When people speak of an LGBT+ “agenda” this often raises the alarm against alarm-raising; many stand aghast as though you are imagining a host of gay people sitting around a conference table plotting the end of human civilisation.
 The point is rather that the ideas being affirmed and accepted against family normativity - whether the adherents are conscious of it or not - will lead to civilizational decay because “traditional” families as the norm have always been essential to human societal flourishing, a concept now deemed “offensive” (particularly by those with less “normal” approaches to family fidelity).
 This is one reason why more people seem to be coming out of the closet to speak out against Pride, because of the gradual realisation about its wider impact upon society.
 Even so, very often the most prominent critiques in the public sphere tend to critique Pride in relation to the T, and not the LGB.

 The challenge of Pride to the normativity of the family may seem, to some, like an irrational nightmare in the imagination of the fearful, invented to stoke up anxiety about anti-heterosexual discrimination.
-This is itself would be an irrational reading of the concerns of those who do not support Pride.
-The issue with Pride is that at the ideological level, sacralising our self-projections about sexuality and gender.
-These ideas are now taken as the new moral norm, subject to ever-oscillating moral parameters in convenient accord with the latest version of secular (that is, godless) values.
-This is not something to celebrate but to lament and oppose.
+This is itself an irrational reading of the concerns of those who reject Pride.
+The issue with Pride resides at the ideological level: the sacralisation of self-projections of sexuality immorality and gender malformation.
+Over recent years these ideas sought to become the new moral norm, supplanting the old.
+These “new norms” were themselves subject to ever-oscillating moral parameters, of course, always in convenient accord with the latest interpretation of ever-unfolding secular values.
+This is why Pride is not something for a society to celebrate but something to lament and oppose.